natnaelhhaile/tinDog/README.md

-# TinDog&#x20;
+# tinDog&#x20;

-Welcome to **TinDog**, a front-end design project created to showcase a responsive and visually appealing website built using **HTML**, **CSS**, and **Bootstrap**.
+Welcome to **tinDog**, a front-end design project created to showcase a responsive and visually appealing website built using **HTML**, **CSS**, and **Bootstrap**.
 TinDog is a playful, fictional platform for dog lovers to connect their pets with potential companions.

 ## Project Overview

-TinDog is designed to be sleek, responsive, and user-friendly.
+tinDog is designed to be sleek, responsive, and user-friendly.
 It combines engaging visuals, smooth navigation, and clean code structure to demonstrate proficiency in front-end development.
 The project showcases key features such as:

 - Responsive design for all device sizes.
 - Bootstrap-powered components for a modern and professional look.